 The Best Products For Golden Retriever Dachshund Mix

 As with any puppy, an early start is key in training, housebreaking, and socialization.
 You should expose your Golden Dox puppy to as many people and animals as possible in different environments.
 Dachshunds are high prey drive and will chase other dogs, cats, and pets if not taught otherwise.
 Like many small dogs, the Dachshund is known to be picky eaters, and the same can be true of your Golden Dox.

 Crate training helps to housebreak because dogs generally don't mess up where they sleep.

 If your mix relies more on the Golden Retriever, training should be relatively straightforward.
 This breed loves to make his guardians happy and learns quickly.
 However, patience is key if your Golden Dox is more Dachshund as they are more difficult to train due to their stubborn streak.
 Although they learn quickly, they don't care too much about obeying commands.

 Golden Retriever Dachshund Mix Exercise Requirements

 Dachshund Golden Retriever mix is very energetic.
 But his exercise needs depend on the parent breed he resembles.
 If he is more like the Golden Retriever, he will require a few long daily walks and will no doubt love to play fetch and swim.
 Having a safe backyard to run around in is ideal.
-But be careful letting them go to the dog park, as if they are more dachshunds, they might run away!
+But be careful letting them go to the dog park, as if they are more Dachshunds, they might run away!
 Practice strong recall so you can always recall them.

-Due to the Dachshund's long back and short legs, care is needed to avoid back problems, so avoid letting him climb stairs or jump on and off objects.
+Due to Dachshund's long back and short legs, care is needed to avoid back problems, so avoid letting him climb stairs or jump on and off objects.